Vyral/base-template/_posts/2020-06-16-brand-ambassador-waymark-property-management.md

 {% include youtube.html %}

-Real estate is a great investment for everyone, but managing a property isn’t.
-Here’s how Waymark can help you fill the gap and ease the headaches.
+<p style="text-align: center;"><em>Real estate is a great investment for everyone, but managing a property isn’t.
+Here’s how Waymark can help you fill the gap and ease the headaches.</em></p>

 I’m back with another exciting look at a great local business in my Brand Ambassador Program.
 Today I’m joined by Cal Yoder from Waymark Property Management to talk about what he does.